Darkhax-Minecraft/Waila-Events/README.md

 Dev Environment
 ===============
 This project is a Core Mod, and will only function if it is set up as one.
-A dummy jar for this mod is not currently available.
-To use this mod, add -Dfml.coreMods.load=net.darkhax.wailaevents.asm.WailaEventsLoadingPlugin to your VM arguments.
-A dev jar for this mod should also be available on it's download page.
+The easiest way to use this mod is to download the dev jar from CurseForge and place it in your mods folder.
+All versions will have an attatched dev jar file.
+Alternatively, if you are using the raw source for this mod, you will need to create a dummy jar for this mod, or add the following argument to your VM arguments. -Dfml.coreMods.load=net.darkhax.wailaevents.asm.WailaEventsLoadingPlugin

 Events
 ======